 How do you improve human group dynamics, and allow people be more productive, business to be more profitable, groups to be more self reliant, whilst at the same time have it be more satisfying, more rewarding and straight out more enjoyable for the individuals involved?

 Many big companies have worked out how to do it: parts of GE, most of BMW, all of Semco (a Brazilian manufacturing company).
-Many more practising it can be found here at Worldblu.
-While Worldblu calls it “democratic workplace”, it’s really more likely to be sociocratic one, since when you have a flexible organisation, it is more likely that 100% consent is necessary to achieve anything, and not merely majority rules – what a democracy is.
+Many more practicing it can be found here at Worldblu.
+While Worldblu calls it “democratic workplace”, it’s really more likely to be collaborative one, since when you have a flexible organisation, it is more likely that 100% consent is necessary to achieve anything, and not merely majority rules – what a democracy is.
 The key word here is consent.

 “Semco has no official structure.
 It has no organizational chart.
 There’s no business plan or company strategy, no two-year or five-year plan, no goal or mission statement, no long-term budget.
 The company often does not have a fixed CEO.
 There are no vice presidents or chief officers for information technology or operations.
 There are no standards or practices.
 There’s no human resources department.
 There are no career plans, no job descriptions or employee contracts.
 No one approves reports or expense accounts.
 Supervision or monitoring of workers is rare indeed… Most important, success is not measured only in profit and growth.” – Ricardo Semler